Last Updated on March 2, 2024 by Carrie Stephens

-- Change water and food daily, being sure to scrub dishes and bowls.
+- Change water and food daily, cleaning the dishes and bowls.

-- Use feeders with drainage holes to reduce the amount of moisture that builds up.
+- Use feeders with drainage holes to reduce moisture.

-- Droppings should be cleaned daily as they tend to drop on or near food.
+- Droppings should be cleaned daily as they drop on or near food.

-- Have multiple water and food bowls to eliminate crowding and territorial fights.
+- Provide several water and food bowls to eliminate crowding and territorial fights.

-- Keep your parrot away from windows that have pigeon droppings on them.
+- Keep the parrot away from windows or areas with pigeon droppings.

-- Avoid letting your parrot interact with wild birds, even through a screen.
+- Avoid letting parrots interact with wild birds, even through a screen.

 Once a vet treats a parrot for canker, it’ll usually fully recover.
 Then, the ‘drooling’ will cease.

 It’s abnormal for parrots to drool.
 Although parrots produce saliva, very little (if any) should be released from the mouth or nares.
 If so, it likely has a crop obstruction, canker, or respiratory condition.